mennovanveenendaal/mennovanveenendaal.github.io/_posts/2024-12-05-The Windows AmCache and ShimCache Artifacts.md

   path: /assets/2024/amcache/amcache.png
   alt: AmCache and ShimCache
 ---
 In my previous [article](https://www.mennovanveenendaal.com/posts/Data-Exfiltration-via-Git;-A-Forensic-Investigation.-Part-2,-Investigation/), I investigated whether sensitive data was exfiltrated using Git.
-During this investigation, I discovered that **AmCache** contained multiple entries indicating that the application `Git.exe` was executed on the system.
+During this investigation, I discovered that **AmCache** contained multiple entries indicating that the application `Git.exe` was present on the system.
 In this article, we’ll explore two critical Windows artifacts, **AmCache** and **ShimCache**, which provide valuable forensic insights.

-These artifacts can help determine if programs were executed on a system, where they were launched from, and when they were accessed.
-Understanding and analyzing these artifacts can be pivotal in uncovering malicious activity or reconstructing user behavior.
+These artifacts can help determine if programs were installed on a system, where they were launched located, and when they were accessed.
+Understanding and analyzing these artifacts can be helpful in uncovering malicious activity or reconstructing user behavior.

 ## What Is AmCache?
-The **AmCache** is a registry hive (`Amcache.hve`) in Windows used to track programs that are installed or executed on a system.
+The **AmCache** is a registry hive (`Amcache.hve`) in Windows used to track loaded drivers, applications that are installed and programs that are present **or** executed [on a system](https://cdn-dynmedia-1.microsoft.com/is/content/microsoftcorp/microsoft/final/en-us/microsoft-brand/documents/IR-Guidebook-Final.pdf)..
 It contains detailed metadata, such as:

 - The full path of the executable
 - The SHA1 hash of the program